FMCorz/digitalocean-dyndns/README.md

 Clone the repository, or download it.

+Get a read/write token from your [DigitalOcean account](https://cloud.digitalocean.com/settings/applications).

-Edit the file to fill in your client ID and API key.
+Edit the file to fill in your token.

 That's it.